 Our Story

-Cavender's has been named the nation's top retailer for many prestigious companies such as Lucchese, Justin, Tony Lama, Laredo, Nocona, Rocky Mountain and Wrangler.
+By upholding James’s legacy of superior quality and customer service, Cavender’s has earned recognition as the nation’s top retailer from prestigious brands like Lucchese, Justin, Tony Lama, Laredo, Nocona, Rocky Mountain, and Wrangler.
 In 2019, the Cavender Family was inducted into the Texas Cowboy Hall of Fame.

 OUR HISTORY